-ITEM 8 03/08 DEPARTMENT OF HEALTH (DH) INDEPENDENT EVALUATION OF THE "PROTOTYPE REVIEWS "
+ITEM 8 03/08 DEPARTMENT OF HEALTH (DH) INDEPENDENT EVALUATION OF THE "PROTOTYPE REVIEWS"

-- 8.1 The Secretary explained that the importance of this item was that it might help confirm some of the processes and ethos of how HPC interacted with other bodies in QA in the future (ie. how Part II of the Order was discharged in this context).
+- 8.1 The Secretary explained that the importance of this item was that it might help confirm some of the processes and ethos of how HPC interacted with other bodies in QA in the future (ie. how Part II of the HPO was discharged in this context).
 HPC was expecting a revision of the Academic Reviewers Handbook for health funded courses from the Quality Assurance Agency (QAA) very shortly.
-This Handbook was still also open for comment in the meantime.
-(It was the counterpart for HE as a whole to HPC's operating manuals etc for visiting). - 8.2 The President (and a representative from the Department of Health) [DH] clarified that while the exercise had begun with (retrospective) review, the benefits were now being analysed for other activities as well.
-She also clarified that this was designed to facilitate HPC's statutory duties and was only of value to HPC if this was the case.
-It was essential that all the requirements of all the stakeholders be met in any new collaborative arrangements and the QAA and DH understood this. - 8.3 The aim of the exercise was to establish trust and collaboration in order to create reciprocal understanding and to reduce burdens on education and training providers. - 8.4 The Committee endorsed working with the recommendations from the exercise and especially to explore seeking common data sets and monitoring arrangements.
-(This would have implications for how HPC developed its procedures and publications on approval work in items 16 21 below.) - 8.5 The discussions elsewhere about visiting, partners, and collaborative working (eg. 17.4 below) were also relevant to this item.
+This Handbook was still also open for comment in the meantime. - 8.2 The President (and a representative from the Department of Health [DH]]) clarified that while the exercise had begun with (retrospective) review, the benefits were now being analysed for other activities as well.
+She also clarified that this was designed to support HPC's statutory duties and was only of value to HPC if this was the case.
+It was essential that all the requirements of all the stakeholders be met in any new collaborative arrangements and the QAA and DH understood this. - 8.3 The aim of the exercise was to establish trust and collaboration in order to create reciprocal understanding and to reduce burdens on education and training providers. - 8.4.1 The Committee endorsed working with the recommendations from the exercise and especially to explore seeking common data sets and monitoring arrangements. - 8.5 The discussions elsewhere about visiting, partners, and collorative working (eg. 17.4 below) were also relevant to this item.